The period taboo is a bloody mess.

 3. Women are shaming women and it’s heavy.

-Recognising her privilege, Mia took the initiative to better understand what it might be like for people who free bleed - whether it be by choice or not - and tried it for the first (and last) time.
-You can read about Mia’s full experience here.
-What was more shocking than the amount of clothing Mia soiled, was the public shaming that surrounded Mia’s article.
-And what was even more shocking was the fact that it all came from women.
+Acknowledging her privilege, Mia decided to understand what it's like for those who free bleed, whether voluntarily or not, and gave it a try for the first (and last) time.
+You can read about Mia's full experience here.
+What was more surprising than the clothes Mia soiled was the public shaming that surrounded her article.
+Even more astonishing was that it came from other women.

-Ladies, don’t we believe that women should have full control over their bodies?
-Periods should be no different.
-Support other women to menstruate on their own terms, with dignity and respect.
+Ladies, don't we stand for women having full control over their bodies?
+Periods should be no exception.
+Stand by fellow women to experience menstruation on their terms, with dignity and respect.

-This is a quick snapshot of a very complex issue, but with awareness comes responsibility.
-I challenge you to take three action steps during your next period to help smash this taboo.
+This offers a brief glimpse into a complex issue, yet awareness comes with responsibility.
+I challenge you to take three actions during your next period to break this taboo:

-3. Buy your femcare from Woolies as they’re donating 1cent in every pack sold to Share the Dignity.
-Or better yet, donate what we all take for granted every month to girls in need.
+• Choose Woolies for your femcare, as they donate 1 cent for every pack sold to Share the Dignity.
+Or better yet, share what we often take for granted each month with girls in need through donation.

 Let's do this,